 Wedding stress is real!
 Planning a wedding is so much fun, but it also entails lots of decisions, juggling lots of opinions, and managing a budget.
 If that’s not going to cause stress, I don’t know what will.
 Let’s dive in on five things you can do to prevent wedding stress from taking over!

 But you don’t have to let the wedding stress take over!
+In fact, it’s essential that you don’t.
 You’re in control.
-Here’s a few things you can do to make sure you enjoy planning your wedding and prevent wedding stress from taking over:
+Here are five essential things you can do to make sure you enjoy planning your wedding and prevent wedding stress from taking over:

 1. Make the main thing the main thing.

 Of course, the main thing is that you’re marrying the person of your dreams!
 What I mean is decide what the focus of your day is going to be.
 Brad & I decided that our day would reflect us and our personalities, and be about celebrating with the people who made us, us.
 We wanted it to look and feel like a wedding, but we didn’t let the traditions dictate our day!
 When helpful people were insistent we shouldn’t see each other the morning of the wedding or told us we absolutely had to do a first dance we weren’t worried.
 We decided what the main thing was and then kept the main thing, the main thing.

 Setting a budget at the start will give you a guide as you bring everything together.
 Your budget may well change as you go.
 But having one meant I knew when I needed to make cuts elsewhere!
 Sit down as soon as you can (don’t put it off!) and make a realistic budget.
 Look at what you can afford to spend and what things actually cost.
 Try to round up to give yourself some wiggle room.
 And discuss with your partner about what you’re going to prioritise if your budget needs to change!